davidcoles/vc5/README.md

 Clone with `git clone https://github.com/davidcoles/vc5.git`

+## vc5ng

+NB: A new execuatble `vc5ng` has been added.
+The code for this is largely separate.
+This overcomes many of the resirctions with the original code and so will now replace it going forward.
+Some of the documentation and examples may not have been updated so please bear this in mind.
+If you have issues that you cannot resolve please contact me at the address above.

 ## About

 VC5 is a network load balancer designed to work as replacement for legacy hardware appliances.
 It allows a service with a Virtual IP address (VIP) to be distributed to a set of real servers.
-Real servers might run the service themselves or work as proxies for another layer of servers (eg. HAProxy serving as a Layer 7 HTTP router/SSL offload).
+Real servers might run the service themselves or acting as proxies for another layer of servers (eg. HAProxy serving as a Layer 7 HTTP router/SSL offload).
 The VIP needs to be configured on a loopback device on real server, eg.: `ip a add 192.168.101.1/32 dev lo`